 Exhibit A to § 919 states: “If within 30 days of a cash settlement, you can prove that you have purchased another vehicle, the company must pay the applicable sales tax, transfer and title fees in an amount equivalent to the value of the total loss vehicle.
 If you purchase a vehicle with a market value less than the amount previously settled upon, the company must pay you only the amount of sales tax that you actually incurred and include transfer and title fees.”

 Third-Party Claims: No applicable statute, case law, or regulation governing recovery of sales tax.
-In a third-party claim, you do not have a direct contract with the party you are seeking to recover from and their primary obligation is to their own policyholder. http://insurance.illinois.gov/autoinsurance/auto_own_claim.pdf; Cramer v.
+In a third-party claim, you don’t have a direct contract with the party you’re seeking to recover from and their primary obligation is to their own policyholder. https://idoi.illinois.gov/consumers/consumerinsurance/total-loss-auto-claim.html; Cramer v.
 Ins.
 Exch.
 Agency, 174 Ill.2d 513, 531, 675 N.E.2d 897, 906 (1996).

 Pedestrian and Crosswalk Laws